corbel-spatial/gdb2json/README.md

 # gdb2json

-A proof-of-concept module that extracts information from a geodatabase simply by looking at its XML.
+A proof-of-concept script that extracts information from a geodatabase simply by looking at its XML.

 ```python
 import gdb2json